TheGodOfDarkMatter/Dark-Matter-Menu/README.md

 FREE:
-KRNL (Gives alot of spam in email but it works just fine) Electron (MAY BE A TROJAN I'D RECOMMEND AGAINST USING THIS) Oxygen U (Insanely good for a free executor, no spam, no virus and it comes with scripts built-in.)
+KRNL (Gives alot of spam in email but it works just fine) Electron (MAY BE A TROJAN I'D ADVISE AGAINST USING THIS) Oxygen U (Insanely good for a free executor, no spam, no virus and it comes with scripts built-in.)
 Fluxus (Good alternative to Synapse X, same as Oxygen U)